bflaven/assets-for-Zambia-training/README.md

 An article about the advantages to choose WP as a CMS to build an application, quick introduction to the API-first strategy and thrive the usage of WP as a API's backbone + a POC using the WP API to feed a mobile application both in Android or iOS.

-### An introduction to the API-centric strategy and the WordPress API
-- <a href="/4_testing_the_wp_api/">**Leveraging on the WP API with WordPress** &#8594;</a><br>
-An article about the advantages to choose WP as a CMS to build an application, quick introduction to the API-first strategy and thrive the usage of WP as a API's backbone + a POC using the WP API to feed a mobile application both in Android or iOS.

 ### Introduction to the WordPress plugin development!
 - <a href="/5_zambia_plugins/">**Best practices in WP plugin development!** &#8594;</a><br>
 A sort of state of play in terms of development, especially recommendations to tie in with the good practices currently underway for plugin development in WordPress.